Do You Have a Forward View?

 The word ‘trend’ trips a lot of people up.
 It’s highly subjective and has been given new meaning in the past few years as we see topics and posts ‘trend’ on social media.

-So sometimes we use alternative language and ask clients:
+So sometimes we use alternative language and ask:

 Do you have a forward view?